utreexo/biptreexo/utreexo-accumulator-bip.md

 shifted & mask
 ```

-`root_present(numleaves, row)` returns if there's a root at the given row in an accumulator with leaf count of `numleaves`.
+*root_present(numleaves, row)* returns if there's a root at the given row in an accumulator with leaf count of `numleaves`.
 ```
 numleaves & (1 << row) != 0
 ```

-`detect_row(position, total_rows)` is a function that returns which row the given position is at in an accumulator with row count of total_rows.
+*detect_row(position, total_rows)* is a function that returns which row the given position is at in an accumulator with row count of total_rows.
 ```
+for row in range(total_rows, -1, -1):
-marker = 1 << total_rows
+    rowbit = 1 << row
-h = 0
-while position & marker != 0:
-    marker >>= 1
-    h += 1
-h
+    if rowbit & position == 0: return total_rows-row
 ```

-`isroot(position, numleaves, total_rows)` returns if the position is a root in an accumulator with leaf count of `numleaves` and a row count of `total_rows`.
+*isroot(position, numleaves, total_rows)* returns if the position is a root in an accumulator with leaf count of `numleaves` and a row count of `total_rows`.
 ```
 row = detect_row(position, total_rows)
 root_present(numleaves, row) && position == root_position(numleaves, row, total_rows)
 ```

-`is_right_sibling(position)` returns true if the position is on the right side.
+*is_right_sibling(position)* returns true if the position is on the right side.
 ```
 position & 1 == 1
 ```

-`right_sibling(position)` returns the position of the sibling on the right side.
+*right_sibling(position)* returns the position of the sibling on the right side.
 Returns itself if the position is on the right.
 ```
 position | 1
 ```

-`root_idx(numleaves, position)` returns the index of the root in the accumulator state that will be modified when deleting position.

-`getrootidxs(numleaves, positions)` returns the indexes of the roots in the accumulator state that will be modified when deleting the given positions.
+*getrootidxs(numleaves, positions)* returns the indexes of the roots in the accumulator state that will be modified when deleting the given positions.
 Returned indexes are in descending order.

 An Utreexo accumulator implementation MUST support these 3 operations: Add, Verify, and Delete.